nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 This `lighthouserc.json` specifies from where to collect, what to assert, and where to upload Lighthouse results.
 In this case:

 - We're collecting from the http://localhost:9000 after 5 runs of Lighthouse, and we are running the blog server with `npm run serve`.
+We're doing 5 runs to get a better mean value, just in case.
 - We're asserting against the `lighthouse:no-pwa` set of assertions.
-(I had to fine tune the assertions because some of them were breaking my build.
+That is a set of assertions from Lighthouse containing recommended thresholds for various measurements.
+(I had to fine-tune the assertions because some of them were breaking my build.
 I'll fix them one day 🤞).
-- And, we're uploading to a custom LHCI server located at the URL we previously generated with Railway https://lighthouse-server-production-51ca.up.railway.app.
+- And, we're uploading to a custom LHCI server located at the URL we previously deployed with Railway https://lighthouse-server-production-51ca.up.railway.app.

 The important entry in this JSON file is the `serverBaseUrl` that tells where our LHCI server is located.
 Now, we can run the LHCI wizard with `lhci wizard`: